Dealing with Dissatisfied Patrons Part 2

 After one poor customer service moment, it will take 12 positive more transactions to negate that one negative moment.
 The likelihood that you will even have one opportunity to begin to repair a bad sale or poor interaction is unlikely.
 There is so much competition that the consumer can go to any number of other small businesses or creatives to purchase what they need.

 Poor business habits can also lead to a lack of social media growth.
-Less people following, liking, engaging with your content because of your brand reputation.
+This means fewer people following, liking, engaging with your content because of your brand reputation.

 Word of Mouth: Word of mouth is equally as bad as social media.
 People trust those around them so if a close family or friend says to stay away from a retail company, service, or organization, you’ve already lost someone before you had a chance to convince them otherwise.

 Personality: You as the artist and creator play a very big role in the perspective of your brand.
-Your approach, tone of voice, ability to listen, and sale approach all factor into how people perviece you and your business.
-Now this applies to other creative opportunities too, galleries will have perceptions and decide if they want to exhibit you for example.
-Once word gets around that your difficult to deal with, its going to take a long time to turn that around.
+Your approach, tone of voice, ability to listen, and sales approach all factor into how people perceive you and your business.
+Now, this applies to other creative opportunities too, galleries will have perceptions and decide if they want to exhibit you for example.
+Once word gets around that you’re difficult to deal with, it’s going to take a long time to turn that around.